 Princess Firyal was appointed a UNESCO Goodwill Ambassador in 1992.
 Followed by an appointment as Special Advisor to the Director General of UNESCO in 1995.
-Additionally, the Princess is involved in many other programs of UNESCO, especially programs for protection of world heritage, medical research and children’s education.
+Additionally, the Princess is involved in many other programs of UNESCO, especially programs for protection of world heritage and global education.

-In cooperation with UNESCO, Princess Firyal launched the International Hope Foundation for Street Children in 1994, working with the mobile units of the Children’s Health Funds in New York and frequently visiting homeless and street children shelters in other cities in the United States, and elsewhere.
+In cooperation with UNESCO, Princess Firyal launched the International Hope Foundation for Street Children in 1994.
+The Princess worked with the mobile units of the Children’s Health Funds in New York and frequently visited homeless and street children shelters in other cities in the United States, and elsewhere.
+That program has been absorbed by other NGOs.
 In 2005, the Princess was appointed a Global Education Ambassador, participating in workshops, meetings, and fundraising, which require extensive traveling.

 UNESCO activities include:

-• Princess Firyal has sponsored and chaired the Musical Event “Nuit de la Paix” in Arles, France during the summer of 1996.
+• PF has sponsored and chaired the Musical Event “Nuit de la Paix” in Arles, France during the summer of 1996.
 This event raised funds for war victims and was organized by Chico Bouchikhi, UNESCO Artist for Peace.

-• Princess Firyal annually attends musical conferences in Verona, as she is a founding member of the “Nausicaa”, the Poetry and Music international Organization sponsored by UNESCO in Verona, Italy.
-H.R.H. is also a founder of the Institute of Opera and Poetry (IIOP), based in Verona, and was appointed Honorary President of the IIOP and member of its Scientific Council in October 1999.
+• PF annually attends musical conferences in Verona, as she is a founding member of the “Nausicaa”, the Poetry and Music international Organization sponsored by UNESCO in Verona, Italy.
+PF is also a founder of the Institute of Opera and Poetry (IIOP), based in Verona, and was appointed Honorary President of the IIOP and member of its Scientific Council in October 1999.

 •During a briefing meeting held on 14 September 2004 at UNESCO Headquarters, the Director-General conferred on HRH the mission of promoting the “Education for All” initiative.